iti-ict/wakamiti/kukumo-doc/docs/kukumo/architecture.en.md

 is equals to 'somEthing' (ignoring case)
 ```
 ```
-is equals to 'some thing' (ignoring whitespace)
+is equals to ' something ' (ignoring whitespace)
 ```
 ```
 is not equals to 14